denim-squad/jean-around-the-world/README.md

 #### Basic Functionality Requirements:
 The main functionality of our app is described [here](#project-description), in the project description.
 Our requirements are described [here](#project-requirements).

+In summary, our project's aim was to simplify the trip-planning process.
+Our app has done this to a great extent, by offering a streamlined path for a user based on their preferences for any location and radius.
+We have done so by using a custom google maps component on our home page as well as a material UI slider to grab a selected location and a set radius.
+These are passed as parameters to our Google Places API call, which will generate a JSON object of locations, based on what is enabled by the user in the `select what you want` section of the preferences page.
+Then, the last 2 parts of the preferences page filter our API results, and they are displayed in the results page.
+From the results page, we have made a greedy nearest-neighbour algorithm to essentially sort an array of latitudes and longitudes to be placed as markers on the map.
+When the markers are clicked, they call the Google Maps Place Details API to fetch a small icon based on its type (bar, restaurant, etc.), as well as its address, website link, etc. In addition, we also used redux and MongoDB to handle our login-logout functionalities.
+Login is handled using builtin Meteor methods.

+***

+#### Challenges, learning, and future directions:
+However, there are a number of things that we can improve on or have left undone.
+Outside of the incomplete project requirements, which are only extra optional features we can add,

 ***

 #### Project Description